-The Brazilian scored one of only two non-Mercedes pole positions during the 2014 and 2015 seasons in Austria two years ago, and used his experience, which included a runners-up finish in the 2008 drivers’ championship, to race closely with team-mate Bottas during that time.
+The Brazilian scored one of only three non-Mercedes pole positions during the 2014, 2015 and 2016 seasons in Austria three years ago, and used his experience, which included a runners-up finish in the 2008 drivers’ championship, to race closely with team-mate Valtteri Bottas during that time.

 Massa was another recruit of Peter Sauber’s ever-astute young driver selections and he was just 20 years old when he drove a Formula One car for the first time.
 He made his Formula One debut in the Ferrari-powered Sauber in 2002.
 His maiden season proved he was fast, but perhaps a little too furious, so 2003 was spent racking up the test miles for Ferrari.